markusfisch/bots/templates/python/cheatsheet.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Looks like this in python:
+Looks like this in Python:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines}
 for i in range(0, 10):
     print("Hello World")